algorithmiaio/dev-center/_pages/platform/algorithm-profile.md

 ### Docs

 This tab displays a rendering of the algorithm's README file, which is written in Markdown.
-If you have written access to the algorithm, you'll be able to edit the README through this interface.
+If you have write access to the algorithm, you'll be able to edit the README through this interface.
 The documentation here should contain:

 * Description of what the algorithm does
 * Example(s) of expected input for the algorithm